sarthaksarthak9/DevSecOps-Project/README.md

 `http://<your-server-ip>:3000`

 You'll be prompted to log in to Grafana.
 The default username is "admin," and the default password is also "admin."

+**Step 8: Change the Default Password:**

+When you log in for the first time, Grafana will prompt you to change the default password for security reasons.
+Follow the prompts to set a new password.